O365/python-o365/README.md

 ##### Token storage:
-When authentication you will retrieve oauth tokens.
+When authenticating you will retrieve oauth tokens.
 If you don't want a one time access you will have to store the token somewhere.
 O365 makes no assumptions on where to store the token and tries to abstract this from the library usage point of view.

 You can choose where and how to store tokens by using the properly Token Backend.